askrier/cell_society/doc/DESIGN_PLAN.md

                 * This class creates the different types of neighborhoods required for each simulation.
                 *   This component will have subclasses of each of the simulations that will override specific methods in order to implement different rules.
+    *   This component makes all the decisions in the Automata.
+Centralizing this process will allow middle and edge cells (as in use cases one and two) to be handled according to the rules held internal to this component.
+This would also make adjustment much simpler as long as what is passed to the visualization component remains the same.

     **Visualization**
     * This component allows for the display of the 2D grid and any state changes to